YeralyKuatuly/StringArt/README.md

 > keep the number of pins below 250 and the image size below 1000.

 > the number of iteration steps is dependent on the image size.
 For size between 500 and 800, 2000 iteration is more than enough.

-> GIF mode with custom colors RGB mode is not supported

 ### Gallery